brayanibp/todoback/README.md

 This project is builded with Laravel 7

-Is a basic API rest project to work with the [ToDo App](https://github.com/brayanibp/todoapp) project.
+Is a basic API rest project to work with the [todoapp](https://github.com/brayanibp/todoapp) project.

 ## Installing Pre-dependencies